Garage door

-A garage door is a large door to allow access to a garage that opens either manually or by an electric motor (a garage door opener).
-Garage doors are frequently large enough to accommodate automobiles and other vehicles.
-The operating mechanism is usually spring-loaded or counterbalanced to offset the door's weight and reduce the human or motor effort required to operate the door.
-Less commonly, some garage doors slide or swing horizontally.
-Doors are made of wood, metal, or fiberglass, and may be insulated to prevent heat loss.
+A garage door is a large door allowing access to a residential garage, commercial garage, or facility that opens either manually or via a motorized garage door opener.
+Garage doors are often large enough to accommodate cars and sometimes other vehicles or equipment.
+The operating mechanism is usually spring-loaded or counterbalanced to offset the door's weight and reduce the effort required to open and close it.
+Some doors can have no counterbalance mechanism and be fully motor-driven, often in commercial applications.

+Garage doors are made of wood, metal, or fiberglass, and may be insulated to reduce heat loss.
+Less commonly, some garage doors slide or swing horizontally or vertically.